 - Optional Cost Adder #1 Provide a Unit Cost to complete an additional groundwater monitoring and sampling event.
 The scope of work for this cost adder should follow Task 3.0.
 The cost provided should be to complete only one (1) event with all wells in the network being sampled. - Optional Cost Adder #2 Provide a Unit Cost to Prepare a Summary Progress Report for submittal to the PADEP.
 The Progress Report should detail the observations documented during the event, summarize the analytical results, map the groundwater flow direction for the Site, provide iso-concentration maps for compounds exceeding the SWHS, provide hydro-graphs, discuss the interim remediation efforts (if any), and provide additional scheduling details for upcoming events.
 Once the report is approved by the Solicitor, the report can be finalized and submitted to the PADEP.
 The progress reports discussed are being proposed to meet the PADEP obligation on progress reporting before RAP approval. - Optional Cost Adder #3 Provide a Unit Cost to extend the Pump test for four (4) additional hours at the Site.
-The pump test would be extended if stabilization does not occur by the end of the eight (8) hour pump test. - Optional Cost Adder #4 Provide a Unit Cost to install one (1) shallow groundwater monitoring well.
-The scope of work for this cost adder is to install the well to a total estimated depth of 20 feet below grade (ftbg) with approximately 5 feet of four-inch diameter, schedule 40 PVC flush threaded casing and approximately 15 feet of four-inch diameter, schedule 40 PVC flush threaded 0.010 slot size screening.
+The pump test would be extended if stabilization does not occur by the end of the eight (8) hour pump test. - Optional Cost Adder #4 Provide a Unit Cost to install one (1) groundwater monitoring well.
+The scope of work for this cost adder is to install the well to a total estimated depth of 25 feet below grade (ftbg) with approximately five (5) feet of four-inch diameter, schedule 40 PVC flush threaded casing and approximately 20 feet of four-inch diameter, schedule 40 PVC flush threaded 0.010 slot size screening.
 The wells should be drilled and constructed in accordance with generally accepted practices as outlined in the PADEP Groundwater Monitoring Guidance Manual, dated January 1, 1999 (Document # 383-3000-001).
-Based on anticipated drilling conditions, a Pennsylvania-licensed driller should install the wells using air-rotary methods.
-This cost should be all inclusive for well installation, development, survey, and waste disposal. - Optional Cost Adder #5 Provide a Unit Cost to install 2-inch PVC screen and casing within the bedrock monitoring well if necessary.
-The scope of work for this cost adder is to construct a 2-inch diameter PVC well within the open rock bedrock monitoring well to a total estimated depth of 45 feet below grade (ftbg) with approximately 25 feet of twoinch diameter, schedule 40 PVC flush threaded casing and approximately 20 feet of twoinch diameter, schedule 40 PVC flush threaded 0.010 slot size screening.
-The annular space around and two feet above the screen should be filled with well grade sand and the casing should be sealed accordingly.
-The wells should be drilled and constructed in accordance with generally accepted practices as outlined in the PADEP Groundwater Monitoring Guidance Manual, dated January 1, 1999 (Document # 383-3000-001).

-- Optional Cost Adder #6 Provide a Unit Cost to install one (1) bedrock groundwater monitoring well.
-The scope of work for this cost adder is to install the well to a total estimated depth of 45 feet below grade (ftbg) with approximately 25 feet of six-inch diameter, steel casing and approximately 20 feet of six-inch diameter, open bedrock borehole.
-The wells should be drilled and constructed in accordance with generally accepted practices as outlined in the PADEP Groundwater Monitoring Guidance Manual, dated January 1, 1999 (Document # 383-3000-001).
-Based on anticipated drilling conditions, a Pennsylvania-licensed driller should install the wells using air-rotary methods.
-This cost should be all inclusive for well installation, development, survey, and waste disposal. - Optional Cost Adder #7 Provide a Unit Cost to update the Site's survey to include any necessary additional well location(s) not included in the base scope of work.
-This is a fixed price unit cost per well.
-The scope of work for this cost adder should follow Task 2.4. - Optional Cost Adder #8 Provide a Unit Cost to prepare a combined SCR/RAP for submittal to the PADEP instead of a SCR.
+Based on anticipated drilling conditions, a Pennsylvania-licensed driller should install the wells using hollow stem auger drilling methods. - Optional Cost Adder #5 Provide a Unit Cost to secure offsite access on one (1) adjacent residential/commercial property in an effort to install a groundwater monitoring well.
+The cost should cover the necessary time and materials needed to contact the off-site property owner, draft an access agreement, and obtain approval with one (1) draft revision to the access agreement.
+The cost does not include any legal fees, payments or permitting costs.
+Providing this Unit Cost does not commit the consultant to obtain the access agreement.
+If necessary, the cost should also cover the necessary time and material needed to provide the PADEP with the information they will require to facilitate access to the property. - Optional Cost Adder #6 Provide a Unit Cost to update the Site's survey to include any additional on-site or off-site well location(s).
+The scope of work for this cost adder should follow Task 2.3. - Optional Cost Adder #7 Provide a Unit Cost to prepare a combined SCR/RAP for submittal to the PADEP instead of a SCR.
 The RAP portion of the report would propose eight (8) quarters of groundwater attainment monitoring.
 The costs included in this optional cost adder would just be the additional costs needed to write the SCR/RAP above and beyond the costs included in the bid response to write the SCR.